-Lampard hopeful of new deal
+Lampard agrees new Chelsea deal

 Chelsea have announced Frank Lampard has signed a one-year contract extension at Stamford Bridge.

 Lampard's future at the club had been uncertain, with his previous terms in west London due to expire this summer.

 Speculation had linked the midfielder with a move away from the side he joined from West Ham in 2001, with a switch to the United States mooted.

 But, after lifting the Europa League trophy on Wednesday night, the England international has put pen to paper on a new deal that will keep him at the Blues until 2014.